MysteryPuppy/Guide-to-Making-Visual-Novels/README.md

 To make your character, just open your image editor (I recommend Photoshop or [Paint Tool Sai](https://www.google.com/search?q=paint%20tool%20sai)) and make a canvas 456x700 pixels large.
 Next, make sure your bottom layer is transparent, and create a new layer on top of it.
 Draw how you want your character to look and then once you're done, export it as a PNG into the "images" folder of your game (which, again, you can pull up by clicking the "images" option under "Open Directory").
 ![alt text](https://github.com/lovebirdsnest/Guide-to-Making-Visual-Novels/blob/master/images/4.png "Character in Photoshop with transparent background")
 You can also create a background in the same way, with just a different canvas size.
 The background also shouldn't be transparent, so fill that sucker in.
 Export the background as a PNG as well and save in the "images" folder.<br/>
-<mark>A note on Ren'py naming conventions:</mark> backgrounds should be saved as `bg [name].png` for example: `bg bedroom.png` and characters should be saved as `[name][action].png` for example: `eileen happy.png`.
+**A note on Ren'py naming conventions:** backgrounds should be saved as `bg [name].png` for example: `bg bedroom.png` and characters should be saved as `[name][action].png` for example: `eileen happy.png`.
+I don't capitalize any of my images names. <br/>
 By the end of your game, you'll probably have many images saved here.
 ![alt text](https://github.com/lovebirdsnest/Guide-to-Making-Visual-Novels/blob/master/images/5.png "Lots of images saved")

 7. Now that we have our images prepared (you don't have to have all of them done yet, of course) we can start making our game look like the real deal.
 To do this, switch back to your text editor and we're going to create a new character.
-Now, I'm going to create a new character named "Kiwi."
+I'm going to create a new character named "Kiwi."
 Do you remember how to create new characters?
 We can create a new character by writing `define k = Character("Kiwi")`.
 Okay, now we have defined "Kiwi" and I'm going to simply delete the default text that Ren'Py put into our file other than the `label start` and `return` at the end.
 I'm going to also make our character say something by writing `k "Good morning!"`
 ![alt text](https://github.com/lovebirdsnest/Guide-to-Making-Visual-Novels/blob/master/images/6.png "How our code looks") Now comes the part where we put our images to life.
 To show a character image on the screen, you simply write `show [name][action]` or, in this case, `show kiwi normal` since I saved my file as `kiwi normal.png`.
 I'm going to put this right before kiwi says his line.
 You can also tell Ren'Py where to put the character on the screen by writing `show [name][action] at [right/left]`.
 In this case I want Kiwi on the left of my screen so I'll write `show kiwi normal at left`. <br/>
 This is good, but we're still missing the background.
 To add a background, all you have to do is type `scene bg [name]`.
 Here, I'm going to use my bedroom scene and type `scene bg bedroom` above `show kiwi normal at left`.